Tony DeBlase

-Anthont DeBlase (April 3, 1942 – July 21, 2000) was an American author.
+Anthony DeBlase (April 3, 1942 – July 21, 2000) was an American author.
 A member of the BDSM and leather subcultures, he was the designer of the leather pride flag.

 Leather and BDSM activities

 The prototype leather pride flag, created by Tony DeBlase in 1989, on display at the Leather Archives & Museum.

 In 1979, he founded DungeonMaster, a magazine about sadomasochistic technique.
 Running from 1979 until 1994, he also wrote for it.

 In 1982, under the pen name Fledermaus, he published a collection of fictional sadomasochism stories, titled The Fledermaus Anthology.

 In 1986, the leather magazine Drummer was sold to DeBlase, who sold it in 1991 to Martijn Bakker, owner of RoB Amsterdam.

 On May 28, 1989, DeBlase first presented the leather pride flag (which he had designed), at International Mister Leather.